basstal/LearnSICP/README.md

 # LearnSICP

+This repo contains summary and exercise on reading Structure and Interpretation of Computer Programs(SICP) second edition.

 ## Notes

-use python as exercise programming language.
+python as exercise programming language.

 ## Progress